LLNL/RAJAPerf/docs/sphinx/user_guide/run.rst

 .. note:: * You can pass the ``--dryrun`` command-line option to the executable
             to see a summary of how the Suite will execute without actually running it.
-          * You can choose the directory for output file names as well as output file names using command line options.

 The Suite can be run in a variety of ways determined by the command-line options passed to the executable.
 For example, you can run or exclude subsets